Top 10 Songs to Reminisce About good (or bad) times too!

 1. Glory Days by Bruce Springsteen

 The number one song about glory days can only be called Glory days!
-The song is a 'seriocomic' tale of former 'all american' star high school athlete who now ruefully looks back on his so-called glory days.
+The song is a 'seriocomic' tale of former 'all American' star high school athlete who now ruefully looks back on his so-called glory days.
 It's not a happy song but the trick with it is that the music is so happy!
 Sung with a knowing phrasing, Springsteen also pulled this trick with Born in the USA which was about a soldier's problems on returning from a tour or two in the Vietnam war - except it was one of the most up beat, anthemic songs of the 80s.
-Here's a live vid.
+Heck many Springsteen songs could be about R2D2 and C3PO and you wouldn't know it.

 What are your favourite songs to reminisce to?